kampfschlaefer/watering/README.md

 ## TODO-list

-- [ ] make pifacecommon.interrupts play with gevent
+- [x] make pifacecommon.interrupts play with gevent
+- [ ] add MaxState when the reservoir is filled (shouldn't allow manual pumping then)
 - [ ] add timer for timeouts (greenlet?)
+- [ ] add jabber bot to send notification in alarm-state and ask status